LatticeX-Foundation/dev-bounties/bounties/Bonuty#211022-Fix _the_display_error_of_Samurai's_Logo.md

-# Bonuty211011-Fix the display error of Samurai's Logo
+# Bonuty#211011 - Fix the display error of Samurai's Logo
 ## Specific requirements

 1. Fix the display of Samurai's Logo, that is, display Samurai's Logo in place 1.